brodul/githook/README.rst

 githook
 =======

-This aplication starts a small web server, reads a INI config file and listens for GitHub post requests, then runs a script in response of the post request.
+This application starts a small web server, reads a INI config file and listens for GitHub post requests, then runs a script in response of the post request.

 .. image:: https://secure.travis-ci.org/brodul/githook.png?branch=master